shenwei356/seqkit/doc/docs/usage.md

      file, not the order of the query patterns.
      But for FASTA file, you can use: seqkit faidx seqs.fasta --infile-list IDs.txt
+  4. When providing search patterns (motifs) via flag '-p', please use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"' or -p "\"A{2,}\"".
+Patterns in file do not need to follow this rule.
+Because the command line argument parser accepts comma-separated-values (CSV) for multiple values.

 You can specify the sequence region for searching with flag -R (--region).
 The definition of region is 1-based and with some custom design.